macquarie-cloud-services/wp-cli/README.md

 ### `wp_cli_command`

-Execute WP-CLi with the desired command and arguments.
+Execute WP-CLI with the desired command and arguments.

 ### Parameters: